Davidkinyanjui/Final_project/Readme.md

   - Once you’re satisfied, consider publishing it to the Google Play Store.

+When Deploying your app on the Google Play Console it will involves several steps.
+Let’s walk through them:

+1 Create a Google Developer Account:
+  - If you haven’t already, create a Google Play Developer account by paying a one-time fee of $25.
+  - Navigate to the Google Play Console.

+2 Create Your App:
+  - Log in to the Google Play Console.
+  - Select “All apps” and click “Create app”.
+  - Choose a default language and provide the name of your app as you want it to appear on Google Play.
+  - Specify whether your app is an app or a game, and whether it’s free or paid.
+  - Add an email address for user inquiries related to your app.

+3 Set Up Your App:
+  - After creating your app, you’ll be guided through essential steps:
+  - Content Details: Provide information about your app’s content.
+  - Store Listing: Enter details like app description, screenshots, and promotional graphics.
+  - App Release: Manage pre-release testing, version management, and promotion.
+  - Launch Your App: Make your app available to users on Google Play.

+4 Upload Your App Bundle:
+  - Build an Android App Bundle (AAB) using Android Studio.
+  - Sign the release version of your app.
+  - Upload the AAB to the Google Play Console.
+  - Google Play will generate APKs optimized for different device configurations.

+5 Test Your App Internally:
+  - Use the app bundle explorer in the Play Console to inspect APKs generated from your bundle.
+  - Test your app on different devices and configurations.

+6 Publish Your App:
+  - Once you’re satisfied with testing, click “Review” in the Play Console.
+  - Review your app’s details and settings.
+  - Click “Start rollout to production” to publish your app.

+7 Monitor and Update:
+  - Regularly check the Play Console for user reviews, ratings, and any issues.
+  - Update your app as needed, fix bugs, and enhance features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->